thumbnail-Baek In-je House (백인제가옥)-0

 Closed

-Mondays (open in the case of Monday is a public holiday), New Year's Day
+Mondays (open in the case of Monday being a public holiday), January 1

 Opening Hours